Frequently Asked QuestionsWe understand that your situation is unique, personal and signficant. We are here to help you; call or text 913-271-3554

 Deciding on an adoption can be so hard.
 Who can help me with this decision?

 You will have your own adoption coordinator who will meet with you and help you explore your situation.
-We provide adoption education for you and the prospective birth father as well as any other family members who desire.
-Upon request we can connect you with other birth parents that have placed their children for adoption, so they can share their experiences with you and support you during this difficult time as well.
+We provide adoption education for you, the prospective birth father and any other family members who desire.
+Upon request we can connect you with other birth parents that have placed their children for adoption, so they can share their experiences and support you during this difficult time as well.
 Call or text us today 913-271-3554.

 We believe our task is to educate and counsel you, which will help you decide if adoption is the best choice for you and your child.
 Should you explore adoption and realize it is not right for you, we will help guide you to the necessary resources to assist with your parenting plan.
 At our agency, you are never pressured to make an adoption plan.

 Do my parents have to know about the pregnancy?
 Can my parents force me to do an adoption?
 Can they stop me from doing the adoption?

 You are not legally required to tell your parents that you are pregnant or that you are planning an adoption.
 They have no legal right to the child.
 Often secrets cause lots of problems in families and can be very burdensome to a prospective birth parent.
 We will help you work with your family during this difficult period.

 Does the prospective birthfather of the baby have to know?
 What if I don’t know who or where he is?